Åhléns City: Building

 The zoning plan originally described a low building with two floors and three multifamily residential buildings on top of it.
 Backström & Reinius changed this after studying American commercial architecture to a windowless high street facade with a painted wall with alternating red and white stripes.
 The outer surface of the precast concrete elements consists of brick glassed in red and white.
 The architects wanted to avoid electronic signage with neon and thought the facade was signage enough on its own.
 The company has later opted to advertise with large photograph prints on the facade.

 The building was commissioned by Åhlén & Holm AB, who got a construction permit in 1962.
 The building was constructed by Jacobson & Widmark and Svenska Industribyggen AB (SIAB).
 During the building foundation in 1963 in the presence of city antiquarian Tord O:son Nordberg and Åhléns's CEO Gösta Åhlén a copper chest was built into the foundation.
 It contained 50 selected articles representing the typical catalogue of Åhléns's sale items.
 On the opening day on 9 September 1964, 25 thousand people visited Åhléns City.

 The facade to Klarabergsgatan is dominated by a large clock and the company name painted in gold colour.
 The clock was designed by the building architects and was built from copper with real leaf gold.
-The clock is synchronised with the Klara Church and the Swedish radio.
+The clock is synchronised with the Klara Church and Sveriges Radio.
 The whole building measures 40 by 130 metres and can be reached from Klarabergsgatan, Mäster Samuelsgatan and T-Centralen.
 The building also contains four underground floors.
 There are two underground floors for parking spaces.
 The building interior has been renovated several times.
 The building is currently owned by Stefan Persson's property company Ramsbuy Property AB.